artuone83/git-hub-trending/README.md

 **!!!
 IMPORTANT !!!**

-Github Unofficial Trending API is **DOWN** you can run it locally using Docker.
+Github Unofficial Trending API is **DOWN**.
+You can run it locally using Docker.
 Follow README file in [Github Unofficial Trending API](https://github.com/huchenme/github-trending-api)
 ## Development
 To develop this project you should: